-One of the most important tools governing user access to your Higher Logic Community site is Security Groups.
-You can think of Security Groups as high-level categories to which your users belong and which allow you to manage what navigation items and content your users are allowed to view and access across your site.
+One of the most important tools governing user access to your Higher Logic Thrive Community (Thrive Community) are Security Groups.
+You can think of Security Groups as high-level categories to which your users belong.
+They allow you to manage:

-TIP: See the section, Understand Join and View permissions, to learn how to set and manage these permissions.
+TIP: See Understand Join and View permissions to learn how to set and manage these permissions.

-Most content across your site -- including your communities, their associated Discussions and Libraries, and even individual pages and content within those pages -- can be assigned unique Join and/or View permissions to control access to that content.
+Most content across your Thrive Community -- including your communities, their associated Discussions and Libraries, and even individual pages and content within those pages -- can be assigned unique Join and/or View permissions to control access to that content.

 Security Groups simplify managing these permissions because you can assign permissions to the group (instead of to individual users) and then add users to the group, thereby automatically assigning those permissions to those users -- each user that is added to the Security Group inherits the group's default set of permissions.